hpbuniat/parallely/README.md

 parallely
 =====

-parallely is a re-usable component to do easy notifying, e.g. for status reports or updates.
+parallely is a re-usable component to do parallel-processing with php.
-This is especially useful in cli applications where it's not longer necessary to continuously monitor the jobs output or to tail a log-file.

 Builtin transports
 -----